yacineb/nodejs-templates/README.md

 This is essential for HA, load balancing, docker daemon built in helthcheck and container orchestration systems : Swarm, K8s.

+## Data management

+containers are immutable, never store data in.
+You should use named docker volumes.

 ## CI/CD